Skip to content

 Alcohol-based perfumes are the most popular fragrances you will find.
 They usually use ethanol, or ethyl alcohol, as the main ingredient.
 This alcohol helps to dissolve the fragrance oils and spread the scent evenly.
 Sometimes, other alcohols like isopropyl alcohol are added to denature ethanol, improving its effectiveness.

 Using alcohol in perfumes isn't a new trend.
-It goes back centuries to ancient civilizations that crafted aromatic blends from fermented grains and fruits.
+It goes back centuries to ancient civilisations that crafted aromatic blends from fermented grains and fruits.
 Today, alcohol-based perfumes are still the go-to choice, loved for their strong scent and long-lasting fragrance.

 Water-based perfumes, as the name suggests, use water as the main solvent instead of alcohol.
 These perfumes often incorporate alternative solvents like glycerin or natural oils to help blend the fragrance components.
 The result is a gentle, hydrating formula that is kind to the skin.
+They are especially popular among individuals with sensitive skin or those who prefer a subtler scent.

 Scent longevity